armaanmetalwala/armaanmetalwala/README.md

 📫 Contact Me: Whether it's a project idea, a question, or just a hello, feel free to reach out to me at armaan.metalwala@gmail.com.
 Let's connect and make something amazing together!

-😄 Pronouns: He/Him.
-Inclusivity and respect are core to my interactions.

 ⚡ Fun Fact: Beyond the digital world, I have a passion for bodybuilding.
 It's not just a hobby; it's a discipline that teaches me the values of dedication, hard work, and the pursuit of personal excellence.